 1. Get out of the house

-Turn off your gas using appliances, open windows and doors and get out.
+Immediately leave your home if you smell gas.
 Your safety and the safety of your family comes first.
 Don’t do anything until everyone is outside.
 Be careful not to do anything that might ignite the gas.
-Don’t light matches, start the car, turn on light switches or do anything that might produce a spark.
+Don’t light matches, start the car, turn on light switches, or do anything that might produce a spark.

 2. Call New Mexico Gas Company